 Restorative heat therapies, notably hot herbal treatments, are an important aspect of Thai Yu Fai postnatal treatments.
 Being part of Yu Fai, Thai traditional Kao Krachome steaming is a herbal remedy used after childbirth in the thirty day Yu Duan confinement period.

-The overall goal of the treatment is to expel (sweat out) so-called “poisonous” water from the body in order for the body to absorb “good” water which is believed to have a healing effect.
+The overall goal of the treatment is to expel (sweat out) so-called “poisonous” water from the body in order for the body to absorb “good” water, which is believed to have a healing and restorative effect.

-It’s said that doing Kao Krachome steaming promotes a healthy skin, drying the perineum, expelling bad smells of lochia (vaginal discharge after delivery) and furthermore to protect against blurred vision, dizziness, headaches and general fatigue later in life.
+It’s said that doing Kao Krachome steaming promotes a healthy skin, dries the perineum, expels bad smells of lochia (vaginal discharge after delivery), and furthermore protects against blurred vision, dizziness, headaches and general fatigue later in life.